Damascus, the capital of Syria, is a timeless city full of life and vibrancy.

-As of November 2019, less than 10 Syrian Jews remaining in the old city of Damascus.
+As of November 2019, less than 10 Syrian Jews remain in the old city of Damascus.
 But the Synagogue is still open.

-17. Visit The Historical Hejaz Railway Station.
+17. Visit The Historical Hejaz Railway Station

 The Hejaz Railway was a narrow-gauge railway that ran from Damascus to Medina, through the Hejaz region of Saudi Arabia, with a branch line to Haifa on the Mediterranean Sea.